 Crafts are a great way to get your kids to think creatively and improve their fine motor skills.
 Crafts will also keep them busy for a long time while they’re stuck inside.

 That makes crafting one of the best indoor kids activities you can find!
 Keep a few kids craft supplies on hand at home so you’re always ready to pull them out when your kids get bored.

 Then, let your kids get creative with the supplies you have at home.
-You could also do a quick search online to find kids craft ideas if your kids need some inspiration for their next project.
+You could also check out some of my craft project ideas, or search online to find kids craft ideas if your kids need some inspiration for their next project.

 Play Board Games

-For some screen-free fun for your kids, there’s no better choice than board games!
+For some screen-free, interactive fun for your kids, there’s no better choice than board games!
 Games are a great way to get your kids playing together as a family.